-The focus of research in the Environmental Dynamics Lab (ENDLab) is on using meticulously planned and executed laboratory experiments to obtain insight into all manner of dynamical phenomena, from micro-scale diffusive processes to global-scale oceanic wave fields.
-The latest experimental techniques are used and advanced in these efforts.
-To complement this work we pursue theoretical and analytical modeling, either in-house or through collaborations.
-Finally, we regularly participate in field studies for ocean-related problems, with members of our lab recently heading off to Hawaii, the South China Sea and the Indian Ocean, the Arctic Ocean and the South West Pacific..
+The focus of research in the Environmental Dynamics Lab (ENDLab) is on using meticulously planned and executed field and laboratory experiments to obtain insight into all manner of dynamical phenomena, from micro-scale diffusive processes to regional ocean transport to global-scale oceanic wave fields.
+To complement this work we pursue theoretical and numerical modeling, either in-house or through collaborations.
+We regularly lead or participate in a wide range of field studies, with members of our lab recently or soon to be heading off to Hawaii, the South China Sea, the Indian Ocean, the Arctic Ocean and the South West Pacific..

 "In anything at all, perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away."

 One of our general areas of research can be classed as stratified flows (i.e. fluid flows influenced by the combination of gravity and a density stratification), which lies at the heart of many industrial applications and environmental phenomena.
 In some cases, we perform very fundamental laboratory studies; examples being the discovery of a new form of propulsion in stratified fluids (which we call "sailing on diffusion"), instabilities, and the settling of particles in stratified fluids.
 The major focus of our stratified flow research is oceanic internal waves, which are propagating disturbances of the density stratification in the ocean, generated by flow over sea-floor topography and sea-surface winds.
 Their dissipation enhances ocean mixing, which influences the Earth's climate; and from an engineering perspective, internal waves impact the performance of ocean technology such as exploration vessels and pipelines.